-The Government of India has established the National Medicinal Plants Board (NMPB) in November 2000 under the Department of AYUSH, Ministry of Health & Family Welfare, with the objective to coordinate all matters relating to medicinal plants in the country and development of medicinal plant sector in India.
-The NMPB is an apex national body, which acts as an advisory body to the concerned Ministries, Departments and Agencies in strategic planning of medicinal plants related initiatives and to plan and provide financial support to programmes relating to conservation, cultivation and also all round development of medicinal plants sector.
+The Government of India in November 2000 established the National Medicinal Plants Board (NMPB) under the then Department of AYUSH, Ministry of Health & Family Welfare with the objective to coordinate all matters relating to medicinal plants and development of medicinal plant sector in India.
+The NMPB is an apex national body, which acts as an advisory body to the concerned Ministries, Departments and Agencies in strategic planning of medicinal plants related initiatives; and to plan and support policies and programmes relating to conservation, cultivation and all round development of medicinal plants sector.

 India has unique distinction of possessing medicinal plants ranging from Himalayan to Marine and Desert to Rain Forest eco-systems.
 It is one of the 17 mega bio-diversity rich countries and has seven percent of the world's bio-diversity.
 It has 15 Agro-Climatic zones and 16 Forest Types and medicinal plants are distributed across all bio-geographical regions, diverse habitats and landscapes.
 Further, India has traditional knowledge and culture for the use of these medicinal plants.
 In fact, it has one of the oldest, richest and most diverse cultural traditions associated with the use of medicinal plants.
-The role of NMPB is very critical not only in developing good quality drug raw material sources but also to help conserve the biodiversity.
+The role of NMPB is very critical not only in developing sources for good quality drug raw material but also to help conserve the biodiversity.